D'Agostino Supermarkets: Difficulties and downsizing

 During the 2000s, D'Agostino's and similar stores experienced worsening competitive pressure from larger chains of supermarkets and drugstores.
 At the same time, worsening financial pressure from New York real estate costs, unionized labor expenses, and trade credit restrictions severely limited the cash available for refilling shelves.
 By 2016, under CEO Nicholas D'Agostino III, the chain consolidated back to nine stores, all in Manhattan, and was considering combining with Key Food, Gristedes, or another rival grocer.
 A $10 million line of credit from the owner of Gristedes helped stabilize operations.

 Since the acquisition of a controlling interest of D'Agostino's by Gristedes(see above), D'Agostino's food and product selection and price points have largely changed to mirror Gristede's offerings.
 The meat counter, which often featured on-site butchers able to cut meat to customers' orders have almost entirely been removed and replaced by a "meat clerk."
 This, too models most Gristedes supermarkets, where meat and fish are pre-packaged and shipped to the individual stores.
 D'Agostino's once respected for its broad offerings high-quality in cheese has also been transformed largely to mirror the Gristedes chain.

 Popular culture

 D'Agostino's has long used the slogan "New York's Grocer" and has often appeared in entertainment media to convey the New York setting.
 The chain figured prominently in the 1974 film Death Wish, including a series of scenes within the store itself.
 The store also features in the 1975 movie, The Prisoner of Second Avenue.
 On television, D'Agostino's is where Will & Grace ran into each other a year after their falling out, and the store was often featured in the series Friends.
 In the 1991 novel American Psycho, serial killer Patrick Bateman shops at D'Agostino's.
 In Ghostbusters II, Dana Barrett is seen holding a bag of groceries from D'Agostino's.
-D'Agostino's is mentioned in the Drivin' N' Cryin' song "Honeysuckle Blue".
+D'Agostino's is mentioned in the Drivin' N' Cryin' song "Honeysuckle Blue", as well as the Das EFX song "Jussumen".